 In a premises liability lawsuit, our job is to thoroughly research your case, work with medical and financial experts to build a strong and complete picture of your current and future financial needs, and present your case in the best possible light.
 With every step we take, our goal is to obtain the highest possible settlement or jury verdict on your behalf.

-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we handle all Premises Liability cases on a contingency fee basis.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we handle all Premises Liability cases on a contingency fee basis.
 This means that we do not get paid unless and until you receive a settlement or a jury award.

 Schedule a free, confidential consultation with a skilled Connecticut personal injury lawyer today.
 Contact us online or call our New Haven law firm directly at 203-865-8430.